F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 A Complainant may seek recourse under these Procedures and/or pursue criminal action.
 Neither law enforcement’s determination whether or not to prosecute a Respondent, nor the outcome of any criminal prosecution, is determinative of whether a violation of University Policy has occurred.
 Proceedings under these Procedures may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus.

-At the request of law enforcement, the University may agree to defer its fact gathering for a brief period during the evidence gathering stage of a criminal investigation.
-The University will nevertheless communicate with the Complainant regarding support, options for resolution and the implementation of interim remedial measures to address concerns regarding safety and well-being.
+At the request of law enforcement, the University may agree to defer its fact-gathering for a brief period during the evidence-gathering stage of a criminal investigation.
+The University will nevertheless communicate with the Complainant regarding support, options for resolution, and the implementation of interim remedial measures to address concerns regarding safety and well-being.
 The University may also take immediate and prompt steps that it deems necessary to protect the University community.
-The University will promptly resume its fact gathering as soon as it is informed that law enforcement has completed its initial investigation.
+The University will promptly resume its fact-gathering as soon as it is informed that law enforcement has completed its initial investigation.

 Requests by Individuals with Disabilities